| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 Hence, the result will depend both on the XG3 types (HG3, LG3 and/or

-VG3) for which statistics have been computed (specified by xg3_type
+VG3) for which statistics have been computed (specified by xg3_type),

-and on the conditions, specified by conditions
+and on the conditions, specified by conditions.

-See the devoted section on the conditions
+See the devoted section on the conditions data frame.

 Only locations are returned:

-which have all XG3 variables, implied by xg3_type
+which have all XG3 variables, implied by xg3_type and

 (In other words, all conditions must be testable.)